MISP/misp-rfc/misp-query-format/raw.md

 ### type

 type **MAY** be present.
 If set, the returned data set will be filtered on the attribute type field. type **MAY** be a string or a sub-string, the latter of which start with, ends with or is encapsulated in wildcard (\%) characters.
+The list of valid attribute types is described in the MISP core format [@?MISP-C] in the attribute type section.

 ### category

 category **MAY** be present.
 If set, the returned data set will be filtered on the attribute category field. category **MAY** be a string or a sub-string, the latter of which start with, ends with or is encapsulated in wildcard (\%) characters.
+The list of valid categories is described in the MISP core format [@?MISP-C] in the attribute type section.

 # Security Considerations